thebalaa/project-root/docs/Governance.md

 - **Decision making process**
   - **Proposal submission**
-    - Shippers can propose additional knowledge assets that they would like to see added to the ecosystem as well as other enhancements.
+    - Users can propose additional knowledge assets that they would like to see added to the ecosystem as well as other enhancements.
     - Paranet operators can provide proposals for upgrades, additional knowledge assets and enhancements.
     - Node operators can also provide proposals.
     - Changes to voting policies, fee structures and other aspects of the network can be proposed also.